 9. Find a teacher.

 I’m very lucky.
 Wherever I go, I’ve been lucky to find supremely kind people and talented teachers in my yoga communities.
-It’s not easy feeling like the new kid in town and going to a new yoga studio and getting to know new people, but it does pay off.
-I suggest picking one or two places tops, consistently attending, and see what unfolds.
+It’s not easy feeling like the new kid in town, going to a new yoga studio, and getting to know new people, but it does pay off.
+I suggest picking one or two places tops, consistently attending, and seeing what unfolds.

-Finding a teacher you trust is important.
-Remember that while you are your wisest and greatest teacher, it is essential to have someone you trust to lead and guide you through your yoga journey.
+Trust is the most important quality in a yoga teacher.
+While you are your wisest and greatest teacher, you must have someone you trust to lead and guide you through your yoga journey.

 10. Reward yourself for practicing.

-Do you have any other tips and tricks for prioritizing practice?
+Do you have any other tips and tricks for prioritizing yoga practice?
 If so, leave a comment!